codeforamerica/form-flow/README.md

 ### Date

-Date inputs are used to gather dates, such as birthdates, start dates for places of employment, etc.
+Date inputs are used to gather dates, such as birth dates, start dates for places of employment, etc.
 They are visually displayed as three separate inputs for Month, Day and Year in MM/DD/YYYY format.

-A convenience live template for date's is provided through `cfa:inputDate`.
+A convenience live template for dates is provided through `cfa:inputDate`.

 ### Address